saltysoup/cost-optimization-multi/README.md

 ```
 **Remember, the above IAM role has to be created for the administrator account as well as the EC2 worker assumes into itself as well.**

-## [Optional] Using CloudFormation StackSets to deploy IAM roles
+## [Example] Using CloudFormation StackSets to deploy IAM roles

-This will enable an administrative account to push CloudFormation StackSets to sub-accounts.
+This will enable an administrative account to push [CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to sub-accounts for creating the required IAM roles.
+For StackSets to work, it requires a one time set up to [grant permissions for Stack Set Operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html).
+Use the following instructions to set this up using the provided cloudformation templates.

+### Setting up CloudFormation StackSets

 1. Create the **StackSet Administration** role in the **administrative account**, by executing the following command: